MetzinAround/practical-classroom-workshop/course/create.md

 # Sign up for a GitLab.com account
 In order to complete the workshop, you'll need to have a GitLab.com account.
 If you already have an account on GitLab.com and wish to use your existing account, you do not need to complete this step.

+# Validation
+Please note, GitLab requires validation using a credit or debit card in order to use certain features, including CI/CD pipelines.
+We do not charge the card and we do not keep it on file to charge later.
+It is being used as a way to prevent [crypto mining abuse](https://about.gitlab.com/blog/2021/05/17/prevent-crypto-mining-abuse/).

 # Steps